 Prior Learning Assessment and Recognition (PLAR) is the formal evaluation and credit-granting process whereby students may obtain credits for prior learning.
 Prior learning includes the knowledge and skills that students have acquired, in both formal and informal ways, outside an Ontario Secondary School.
 Students may have their knowledge and skills evaluated against the expectations outlined in provincial curriculum policy documents in order to earn credits towards the secondary school diploma.
-PLAR Challenge and Equivalency may be granted by the principal according to Ministry guidelines for PLAR, and Amethyst Online Academy procedure manual.
+PLAR Challenge and Equivalency may be granted by the principal according to Ministry guidelines for PLAR, and Morningstar Online School procedure manual.
+The PLAR process for mature students is specifically addressed in PPM 129, while PPM 132 provides general guidelines for all students.

-The PLAR process is developed by Amethyst Online Academy in compliance with ministry policy involves two components: challenge and equivalency.
+The PLAR process developed by Morningstar Online School in compliance with ministry policy involves two components: challenge and equivalency.
 The challenge process is the process whereby students' prior learning is assessed for the purpose of granting credit for a course developed from a provincial curriculum policy document.
 The equivalency process involves the assessment of credentials from other jurisdictions.
+PPM 129 outlines the PLAR procedures for mature students, ensuring they have a clear pathway to receive recognition for their prior learning, while PPM 132 outlines the general procedures and criteria applicable to all students.